JumpstartLab/problem_solving/solutions/taranto_simon/exercise_1_questions.markdown

 * what's the best way to iterate through a string's chars?
 * it seems reasonable to just use inject again.

+## Problem 6
+* hmm, we're dealing with a matrix.
+I know there is a ruby Matrix class and i've always wanted to use it.
+How does it work?
+Let's go to the docs.
+* I started by drawing out a 2x2 matrix on paper and wrote out long hand which cell moved to which cell and what the delta in x and y coords are
+* then I did a 3x3 matrix similarly
+* then I did a 4x4 matric similarly.
+At this point I feel confident I have the majority of the cases covered and I see a pattern with the way the changes in coords happen.
+Now, I'll go back and try to implement the simpler 2x2 in code.
+* ok, I figured out the pattern.
+What we really care about is the delta (in terms of x and y) that we must move each cell in the matrix.
+So, if we have a 2x2, we'll have a 2x2 matrix of the coordinates that show how to move each cell.
+Assuming an NxN matrix with a coordinate system of x by y, the general formula for the deltas is (N-1-x-y, x-y)
+* Now that we're in code, how do we break down the different concepts?
+We have the concept of an image that has pixels.
+Let's start by modeling a pixel.
+* what does a pixel need?
+It needs to have four bytes.
+I'm comfy simplifying the situation and saying a pixel has a color and it is a string.
+Whatever is in the string, I don't care.

+## Problem 7
+* ah, I forgot to write again....
+* I want an array of arrays to represent the matrix and the figure out where there are zeroes.
+How do we find where there are zeroes.

+## Problem 8